Sam Mitchell (EastEnders): Personality and characterisation

-When Westbrook regained the role in 2009, she compared the differences between how she plays the character and how Medcalf played the character: "When Kim was playing Sam she was quite hard, but [the Sam who returns in 2009] is more the Sam I've always played.
+When Westbrook regained the role in 2009, she compared the differences between how she and Medcalf played the character: "When Kim was playing Sam she was quite hard, but [the Sam who returns in 2009] is more the Sam I've always played.
 She's bright, colourful, flirtatious – and trouble.
-The only difference is she's more tanned, more blonde and more wrinkled!".
+The only difference is she's more tanned, more blonde and more wrinkled!"